ScottArbeit/Grace/README.md

 ## Design and Motivations

-If you'd like to read about some of the design thinking and motivations behind Grace - topics like UX, performance, scalability, monorepos, Git, and more - please read [Design and Motivations](docs/Design%20and%20Motivations.md).
+If you'd like to read about some of the design thinking and motivations behind Grace - topics like UX, performance, scalability, monorepos, Git, why F#, and more - please read [Design and Motivations](docs/Design%20and%20Motivations.md).

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)